AdaCore/spark2014/lrm/source/introduction.rst

 #.
 For each such language feature, requirements are given to define how
    that feature should work in a way that is - as much as possible - language independent.
-[This means that language features may be understood independently of the low-level detail needed to make them work.]
+[This means that language features may be understood independently of the low-level details needed to make them work.]

 Where relevant, a rationale will be given to explain why the requirement is levied.
 Further narrative detail is given on each of the strategic requirements.